matthewnewell/matthewnewell.github.io/_posts/2014-03-20-tips_for_future_me.md

 - blog
 ---

-If I dont use a new move every day I will probably forget it.
+>If I dont use a new move every day I will probably forget it.
+These are mostly tips to "future me".

 Twitter Bootstrap Tipsheet